freaktechnik/notification-sounds/README.md

 browser.runtime.sendMessage("@notification-sound", "new-notification");
 ```

+`new-notification` returns a Promise that resolves to a boolean, indicating, whether the sound was played (based on user settings).

 Starting from Firefox 56, an extension can just add the following code to the top level of its background page to send the message whenever it shows a notification:
 ```js
 browser.notifications.onShown.addListener(() => {